PavloSernetskyi/Capstone1/README.md

 This page presents all the necessary information and options related to the checkout process including payment methods and items added to the cart.

 ## Special Feature: Contact Us Page
 An intriguing piece of the project is located in the `contact-us` page.
-This page is crafted using [FormSubmit](https://formsubmit.co/), which enables users to fill out a form and seamlessly send data to a chosen email address.
+This page is crafted using [FormSubmit](https://formsubmit.co/), which enables users to fill out a form and seamlessly send data to get in touch with business owners or developers of the website.

 ## Deployed Link
 * [Visit Live Site](https://archerywebsite.pavlosernetskyi.repl.co)